Need to talk? Call 1800 882 436.

 What are the signs my child may have a problem with their eyesight?

 It might not be obvious if your child has problems with their vision.
 This is because your child's eyes might look normal.
-However, you might notice a change in their behaviour or how they use their eyes.
+However, you might see a change in their behaviour or how they use their eyes.

 Some things to watch out for in babies are if:

-• they do not react to bright light
+• they don't react to bright light

-• their pupils appearing white or cloudy
+• their pupils appear white or cloudy

 • they don't make eye contact with you or others